-You have relationships with customers and you need to manage these relationships.
-Since eWay-CRM integrates directly with Outlook, you now have the ability to make Outlook your one stop shop for all of your CRM needs.
-So, we have to ask, just what are your CRM needs?
+You have relationships with customers, and you need to manage these relationships.
+Since eWay-CRM integrates directly with Outlook, you now can make Outlook your one stop shop for all your CRM needs.
+So, we must ask, just what are your CRM needs?
 What does your eWay-CRM software look like?
 Let’s help you answer these questions and then design Outlook around your needs.

 We will begin with what you use every day in Microsoft Outlook: Contacts.
 This is your Rolodex.
 It’s the first place you go for an e-mail address or a cell phone number.
 It’s where you keep contact information for your customers, suppliers, vendors, and of course, your friends and family.

 First, you want to have a centralized and easily accessible place for your employees to manage your company’s contacts.
 Why not make Microsoft Outlook this centralized location?
 Makes sense.
 But after spending hours trying to figure out how to effectively share information with members of your team, you are no closer to a solution.
 You’ve tried granting others access to your contacts.
 You even know about public folders.
 But does everyone really need to know your mom’s home address?
 Logically, it should all work just the way you need it to work.
 But it doesn’t.
 And after spending hours trying to figure it out, you have given up.

 Next, you want to add your own fields to Microsoft Outlook.
 So, maybe you want to keep track of who referred the client.
 Or, maybe you want to see an internal control number or a birthday for a key decision maker or total sales for the customer or the last time you communicated by e-mail or by telephone.
 Let’s go all the way here.
 Let’s say that you want the ability to add whatever information you want about a contact and you don’t want to have to hire a team of coders to make the changes you need.
 Oh yeah, and you want this flexibility inside of Outlook.